Which Travel Conferences Should You Attend from June through December of 2026?

 I will say this, the Chinese really know how to host conferences and yes, I am biased when I say that.

 Before all this I was raised in small town with a single mother, in a trailer, in the Upland South region of the United States.
 About 25% of the people in my hometown live below the Federal poverty level.
 So it's safe to say that I'm a country boy.
 I don't hesitate to tell people this because I believe in keeping it real, and also I don't want others to make the mistake of thinking that I somehow benefit from some kind of privileged, American socio-economic status.
 Growing up we used to dream about places like California, Florida, New York City and Europe.
-These dreams and vast curiosity about the rest of the world are key reasons I had such wanderlust growing up, and my late mother, who was also a traveler and who used to always talk about visiting numerous places around the world.
-She used to have travel magazines all over our home and watch the Travel Channel and National Geographic often.
-So it's safe to say that my mother's love for travel is the greatest gift she ever gave me; aside from her tough lough and priceless wisdom.
+These dreams and vast curiosity about the rest of the world and the people in it are key reasons I had such wanderlust growing up, and my late mother, who was also a traveler and who used to always talk about visiting numerous places around the world.
+There used to be travel magazines all over our home and we'd watch the Travel Channel and National Geographic often.
+So it's safe to say that my mother's love for travel is the greatest gift she ever gave me; aside from her tough lough, priceless wisdom and those 9 summers I spent growing up at Camp Pine Ridge, a Scouting America camp.

 I am a heritage traveler and I believe that heritage is sacred, like religion, which both often are connected to each other, and that it should be protected and preserved at all costs.
-I believe that when a person or a population are asked or forced to disown their own heritage, in any way, it is considered sacrilege and it should be forbidden.
+I believe that when a person or a population is asked or forced to disown their own heritage, in any way, it is considered sacrilege and it should be forbidden.
 In many places around the world it actually is sacred, and it actually is forbidden for people to erase and replace, manipulate or even destroy it.

-History consists of what happened in the past, whereas heritage consists of the tangible items that commemorate the past; such as museums, artifacts, monuments, statues, memorials, battlefields, buildings, etc. I also believe in hard-right, strongmen(women) leadership, as these types of leaders reenforce the ideology that I just mentioned, and they tend to look out for their own.
-These kinds of leaders also are typically hard on criminals and control the flow of migrants into their countries, by vetting and deporting those who are a danger to their societies.
-They get things done and they're more patriotic leaders.
-They're tough.
+I also believe in hard-right strongmen(women) leadership, as these types of leaders reenforce the ideology that I just mentioned, and they tend to look out for their own before helping others.
+These kinds of leaders don't tolerate ideologies that promote hooliganism and terrorism, but rather patriotism and nationalism, and they're also typically hard on criminals, intolerant toward narcotics and control the flow of migrants into their countries, by vetting and deporting those who are a danger to their societies, and keeping those who can contribute in a positive way and reside legally.
+These types of leaders get things done, often in a dramatic way, and they're more patriotic leaders.
+They're tough, they're productive and I love them.

 As travelers, we all need to be conscious of who and what we are, as it will impact our experiences.

-I like to talk about race, race-relations, ethnicity, gender, politics, culture, art, demographics, history, heritage, social issues, geopolitics, crime, controversies and the "majority-minority myth" and how all of this pertains to people and overall societal well-being.
+I like to talk about race, race-relations, ethnicity, gender, politics, culture, art, demographics, history, heritage, social issues, geopolitics, crime, controversies and how all of this pertains to people and overall societal well-being.
 Though it may be taboo for a White person to discuss some of these topics, I feel that it's relevant and necessary when it comes to understanding how these topics affect travelers' experiences around the world.
 And I feel that by understanding these kinds of topics, one can better predict what will happen in a given place, at a given time, which can help to keep people safe.
 Understanding the history and the people in a given place, will help one to understand how they themselves will be perceived and therefore, will help one to appreciate their experiences in these places much more.
-It can also help people to maximize their travels and seek out the attractions and activities that matter most to them.
+It can also help people to maximize their travels and seek out the people, attractions and activities that matter most to them.

 You can check out my ongoing Heritage video project here.